happysmartlight/happysmartlight.github.io/ARGB-LED/basics/install-binary.md

 !!! tip
-    For ESP32 boards, you can use this [WLED ESP Flasher](/basics/install-wled-flasher) instead of ESP Home Flasher.
+    For ESP32 boards, you can use this [ARGB ESP Flasher](/basics/install-wled-flasher) instead of ESP Home Flasher.

 ### Flashing method 4: OTA update